csail/mit6470-vm/building/99-release.md

 halt
 ```

+1. Move the VM window to the top-left of the screen.
 1. After `System halted` is printed, select `Machine` > `Close` from the
    VirtualBox menu, select the `Power off the machine` radio button and press
    the `OK` button.